hanna-8/Playground/LessonsLearned/webs.md

   Jasper (JSP engine, web pages are dynamically delivered through it)

   * [nginx](https://en.wikipedia.org/wiki/Nginx): event-driven architecture, one worker process can handle *a lot* of HTTP connections simoultaneously (while Apache => one process/thread per connection). => **scalable, lightweight, performant**, BUT more sophisticated architecture => not simple to add modules (?). (see [this source](https://www.nginx.com/blog/nginx-vs-apache-our-view/))
   One more motivation: continuously increasing in number of users, whilst Apache keeps decreasing, according to [Netcraft statistics](https://news.netcraft.com/archives/2016/10/21/october-2016-web-server-survey.html).

-Took me almost a whole month to (almost) understand how they work and implement a basic example (a servlet that accesses a data base deployed to a local Tomcat server).
-Buuuut... it's fun :).
-Like a new game whose rules I'm just starting to learn.